 The purpose of this course is to assist teachers and other guidance personnel in acquiring knowledge, understanding and skill necessary to obtain records and appraise information about the pupil as an individual and as a member of a group.
-Attention is given to the use of standardized test data; however, primary emphasis is placed on other tools and techniques for securing and analyzing information about pupils and their use in counseling. - 638.
-Information Services in Guidance and Counseling.
+Attention is given to the use of standardized test data; however, primary emphasis is placed on other tools and techniques for securing and analyzing information about pupils and their use in counseling.
+(Required for MED school counselors).

+638. Information Services in Guidance and Counseling.
 (5).
 Pr., Department Approval.

 Designed to assist school counselors to develop an understanding of the individual appraisal service and its relationship to counseling; the educational and occupational information service and its relationship to counseling.
 Emphasis will be placed on the collection and use of information about and with students as well as on the techniques and resources available for implementing these services.
+(Required for AA).